d19fe8/CTAT-detector-plugins/README.md

 - **help-seeking models**
 	- Current help-seeking models include
 		- ...
+			- Description:
+			- Outputs:
 		- ...

-	- In-development help-seeking models include
+			- Description:
+			- Outputs:
+		- ....

 - **BKT**
 	- at least one variant of BKT and at least one BKT-driven detector
 		- predictive stability
+			- Description:
+			- Outputs:
 		- possibly: BKT + contextual guess and slip --> Arroyo et al., carelessness detector
+			- Description:
+			- Outputs:

+- **Simple wheel-spinning detectors**
+	- ...
+		- Description:
+		- Outputs:
+	- ...

 - **a cognitive gaming detector**
+	- ...
+		- Description:
+		- Outputs:

 ________________________________

 **For the future:**

-- at least one detector of a student's affective state (boredom detector tends to have higher accuracy than other affect detectors)
+- at least one detector of a student's **affective state**:
+	- (boredom detector tends to have higher accuracy than other affect detectors)
+		- Description:
+		- Outputs: